 Reports to: Director of Outdoor Behavioral Healthcare

-Provide counseling for victims of child physical and sexual abuse and/or neglect and their families either at the ChildSafe offices or in outdoor settings.
+Basic Functions: Provides Adventure Therapy counseling services, in indoor and outdoor settings, to survivors of child abuse and/or neglect and their families.
 Works with and provides consultation to all members of the multidisciplinary team.
-Participates in multidisciplinary case staffings and makes referrals to, and consults with, outside agencies as necessary.
+Participates in multidisciplinary case staffings.
+Makes referrals to, and consults with, outside agencies as necessary.

 Essential Job Functions:

-- Master’s Degree in a mental health field is required with current Texas licensure (LPC or LCSW).
-This is not an intern position.
+- Master’s Degree in a mental health field is required with current or provisional Texas licensure as an LPC, LMFT, or LCSW.

 - Must be willing to participate in on-going training related to the adventure therapy field to help ensure the safe, ethical, and responsible use of equipment and techniques in adventure therapy programming.